thomasdstewart/tomsweb/content/post/odbc2opscenter.md

 > like Crystal Reports.
 ```

 So much for Support!
-The age old saying, if you want something done, do it your self, thus I have documented ODBC2OpsCenter for any one else out there that needs it!
+The age old saying, if you want something done, do it your self, thus I have documented [ODBC 2 OpsCenter Access]({{< relref "odbc2opscenteraccess.md" >}}) for any one else out there that needs it!
 I really wish I could use something more free to do all this stuff.